 Federal income tax in the United States was first enacted in 1913, after the 16th Amendment was ratified, “making it possible to enact a modern, nationwide income tax.”

-The chart below, from the Forbes article “A Brief History of the Individual and Corporate Income Tax,” illustrates how “the new income tax applied primarily to higher wage earners.
-The following table contains the marginal tax brackets in effect in 1913 and the equivalent amount in today’s dollars.
-For example, an individual earning $20,000 in 1913 would have been in the 1.0% marginal bracket. $20,000 in 1913 is equivalent to $480,697 today (based on an average annual rate of inflation of 3.17% over the 102-year period).”
+After ratifying the 16th Amendment, Congress passed the Underwood-Tariff Act, also called the Revenue Act of 1913, which levied “a graduated income tax on U.S. residents.”
+The chart below, from the Forbes article “A Brief History of the Individual and Corporate Income Tax,” contains the marginal tax brackets in place in 1913 and what the approximate equivalent amount would be in 2015.
+It illustrates how “the new income tax applied primarily to higher wage earners…For example, an individual earning $20,000 in 1913 would have been in the 1.0% marginal bracket. $20,000 in 1913 is equivalent to $480,697 [in 2015] (based on an average annual rate of inflation of 3.17% over the 102-year period).”

 Middle class Americans began paying income taxes in the 1930s.
 President Franklin Roosevelt “increased taxes, and, perhaps for the first time, reached into the middle class” to help fund the new government programs created under the New Deal to combat the economic crisis of the Great Depression.
-Since then, individual income tax has remained essential to our government’s revenue: “Since 1944, the individual income tax has consistently provided 40% to 50% of total federal revenue.
-Today the individual income tax is the largest income item in the federal budget.”
-(Forbes)
+Since then, individual income tax has remained essential to our government’s revenue.
+In fact, the individual income tax has provided between 40% and 50% of total federal revenue since the 1940s.
+Today, individual income tax revenue is the federal budget’s single largest source of revenue.

 Taxes have always been controversial, including the right of the government to tax citizens in the first place.
 While Article I of the Constitution authorized Congress to levy taxes, the Founders limited Congress’ ability to impose direct taxes on citizens by requiring that taxes be apportioned among the states, meaning that tax levels in each state had to be tied to population.
 The 16th Amendment to the Constitution removed this restriction, thus enabling Congress to tax at will.